482 Visa for Accountants: CSOL Codes, Skills Assessment, and Pathway to PR

 The Two-Year PR Pathway

-Once you have worked for two years in Australia in your nominated accounting occupation while holding a 482 visa, you become eligible to apply for the Subclass 186 Employer Nomination Scheme (ENS) via the Temporary Residence Transition (TRT) stream — provided your employer nominates you for permanent residency.
+Once you have worked for two years in Australia in your nominated accounting occupation while holding a 482 visa, you may be eligible to apply for the Subclass 186 Employer Nomination Scheme (ENS) via the Temporary Residence Transition (TRT) stream — subject to the subclass 186 criteria and your employer nominating you for permanent residency.

 For accountants, the 186 TRT transition typically involves: